AutoResearch/autora/docs/contribute/modules/experimentalist.md

 ## Implementation

 For an experimentalist, you should implement a function that returns a set of experimental conditions.
-This set may be a numpy array, iterator variable or other data format.
+This set may be a `pandas` data frame, `numpy` array, iterator variable or other data format.

 !!! hint
-    We generally **recommend using 2-dimensional numpy arrays as outputs** in which each row represents a set of experimental conditions.
-The columns of the array correspond to the independent variables.
+    We generally **recommend using pandas data frames as outputs** in which columns correspond to the independent variables of an experiment.

 Once you've created your repository, you can implement your experimentalist by editing the `init.py` file in ``src/autora/experimentalist/name_of_your_experimentalist/``.